BigDataBiology/SemiBin/docs/index.md

 * `--ml-threshold` : Length threshold for generating must-link constraints.(By default, the threshold is calculated from the contig, and the default minimum value is 4,000 bp)
 * `--no-recluster` : Do not recluster bins.
 * `--taxonomy-annotation-table` : TAXONOMY_TSV, Pre-computed mmseqs2 format taxonomy TSV file to bypass mmseqs2 GTDB annotation [advanced]
-* `--predictor` : gene predictor used to estimate the number of bins(prodigal/fraggenescan)
+* `--orf-finder` : gene predictor used to estimate the number of bins(prodigal/fraggenescan)

 #### multi_easy_bin